View this document as: a single page | multiple pages.

 Proxied Federation

+In some architectures, the IdP and RP do not communicate directly with each other.
 A federation proxy acts as an intermediary between the IdP and RP for all communication in the federation protocol.
 The proxy functions as an RP on the upstream side and an IdP on the downstream side, as shown in Fig. 1.
 When communicating through a proxy, the upstream IdP and downstream RP communicate with the proxy using a standard federation protocol, and the subscriber takes part in two separate federation transactions.
 As a consequence, all normative requirements that apply to IdPs and RPs SHALL apply to proxies in their respective roles on each side.
-Additionally, it is possible for a proxy to act as an upstream IdP to another proxy downstream, and so on in a chain.
+Additionally, a proxy can act as an upstream IdP to a downstream proxy in a chaining scenario.

 Diagram of a federation proxy accepting assertions from an upstream IdP and providing assertions to a downstream RP.

-The role of the proxy is limited to the federation protocol; it is not involved in establishment or facilitation of a trust agreement between the upstream IdP and downstream RP.
-The same party can operate a federation authority as well as a proxy to facilitate federation transactions, but this function is separate from their role in managing the trust agreement.
-Just like other members of a federation system, the proxy can be involved in separate trust agreements with each of the upstream and downstream components, or a single trust agreement can apply to all parties such as in a multilateral agreement.
+The role of the proxy is limited to the federation protocol.
+It is not involved in the establishment or facilitation of a trust agreement between the upstream IdP and downstream RP.
+The same party can operate a federation authority and a proxy to facilitate federation transactions, but the proxy function is separate from the federation authority’s role in managing the trust agreement.
+Just like other members of a federation system, the proxy can be involved in separate trust agreements with each of the upstream and downstream components, or a single trust agreement can apply to all parties, such as in a multilateral agreement.

 A proxied federation model can provide several benefits.
-Federation proxies can simplify technical integration between the RP and IdP by providing a common interface for integration.
-Additionally, to the extent a proxy effectively blinds the RP and IdP from each other, it can provide some business confidentiality for organizations that want to guard their subscriber lists from each other.
+Federation proxies can simplify technical integration between the RP and IdP by providing a common interface for integration, as well as providing translation between federation protocols, formats, and schemas.
+Additionally, to the extent that a proxy effectively blinds the RP and IdP from each other, it can provide some business confidentiality for organizations that want to guard their subscriber lists from each other.
 Proxies can also mitigate some of the privacy risks described in Sec.
-3.9, though other risks arise from their use since an additional party is now involved in handling subscriber information.
+3.10, though other risks arise from their use since an additional party is now involved in handling subscriber information.
 For example, if an attacker is able to compromise the proxy, the attacker need not target the IdP or RP directly in order to gain access to subscriber attributes or activity since all of that information flows through the proxy.
-Additionally, the proxy can perform additional profiling of the subscriber beyond what the IdP and RP can do, since the proxy brokers the federation transactions between the parties and binds the subscriber account to either side of the connection.
+Additionally, the proxy can perform additional profiling (i.e., aggregating information on which identity the subscriber uses at which RPs) of the subscriber beyond what the IdP and RP can do, since the proxy brokers the federation transactions between the parties and binds the subscriber account to either side of the connection.

 See Sec.
-7.5 for further information on blinding techniques, their uses, and limitations.
+7.5 for further information on blinding techniques, their uses, and their limitations.

 Fulfilling Roles and Functions of a Federation Model